leo-garay/slide-pdf/README.md

 # slide-pdf

 Slide-PDF is the combination of two projects PDFObject and jCarouselLite.
-Permission to display PDF file in carrucel paseo.
+Permission to display PDF file in carousel.

 Examples and documentation can be found at